 The UK Carbon Capture and Storage Research Centre, for the EPSRC funding phase 2017 - 2022, is supporting a series of CCS research projects led by our core research team.

-Work on UK-wide systems includes linking demand for heat and power, energy markets, industrial demand, CO2 transport infrastructure and CO2 storage and greenhouse gas removal technologies (GGRs, particularly BECCS).
-The overall objective is to provide inputs into existing UK-wide energy systems modelling and Integrated Assessment Models.
+The systems and policy theme looks at UK-wide systems, linking demand for heat and power, energy markets, industrial demand, and CO2 transport infrastructure.
+The overall objective is to provide inputs into existing UK energy systems modelling.
 We also examine “social license to operate” for fossil-fired CCS as well as BECCS.